nealfennimore/octopress_blog/source/_posts/2014-08-09-putting-octopress-on-a-subdirectory.markdown

 {% flickr_image 14863212104 b %}

+You should also change the `blog_index_dir` variable to include /blog in the Rakefile.

+{% flickr_image 14842810746 b %}

 Some themes contain a blog folder and then an archives folder.
 You'll want to move the archives folder up one level and then you can go ahead and delete the blog folder itself.